nikola-spasojevic/Job_Title_Recommender/README.md

 These likelihood scores are calculated and saved in memory in order to provide the Keyword suggestion functionality.

+# Since MLE may overfit the data: it will assign 0 probabilities to words it hasn't seen.
+We need smoothing

+# 4. Model Evaluation

+A model is evaluated by calculating the total entropy of the language model on the test corpus.
+The entropy is calculated as the total sum of the log probability of each word given ngrams in the test corpus.

+	Model Evaluation Score (Entropy): 12.333434915284093

 # JobTitleRecommender Function Descriptions: